Frequently Asked Questions

 Who are the people behind this program?

 The IFT training program was created by Leslie Ellis, Jan Winhall, and Serge Prengel.
+It is fully accredited by The international Focusing Institute and leads to certification by them.

 Can I see or read more about your approach?